 People with diabetes can be affected by several types of skin diseases such as:

 To prevent being affected by Skin diabetes symptoms, make sure to maintain diabetes levels.
-People with high blood sugar level have dry skin.
+People with high blood sugar levels have dry skin.
 That often fails in fending the bacterial infestation.
 Make sure to keep your clean and in healthy condition.
 Do not take hot bubble baths or shower in too hot water.
 Some of these measures will help you maintain your skin.

 There is no specific treatment available for treating Skin diabetes symptoms.
 The lesions formed due to diabetic dermopathy might take months or even years to resolve.
 In some cases, the lesions remain permanent and cannot be treated.